shubhamsingh7575/Study-Buddy/README.md

 # 📚 StudyBuddy - AI-Powered Learning Roadmap Generator

 **StudyBuddy** is an **AI-powered web app** that generates **personalized, step-by-step learning roadmaps** for any topic you provide.
-Using the **Google Gemini API**, it creates structured guides and presents them in a clean, easy-to-follow layout, making learning more efficient and organized.
+Using the **Google Gemini API**, it creates structured guides and presents them in a clean, easy-to-follow layout and making learning more efficient and organized.

 ---